RagnarB83/ash-documentation/docs/_build/html/_sources/module_freq.rst.txt

 Frequency calculation
 ======================================

 A frequency calculation can be performed either numerically or analytically.
-The numerical approach is highly general and can always be applied to any QM, MM or QM/MM theory while the analytical approach is only available if the QM program contains the functionality.
+The numerical approach is implemented directly in ASH and can always be applied to any QM, MM or QM/MM theory (requires the method to have an analytical gradient, however) while the analytical approach is only available if the QM program contains the functionality and if the ASH interface to that theory supports it (see below)

-For QM/MM Hamiltonians, the numerical approach is currently the only available option.
+For QM/MM Hamiltonians, the numerical approach is the only available option.

 #########################################
 Numerical frequencies